Being A Student in Norway: 2016 vs 2017 – What Has Changed?

 3- Norway national policy on education to improve quality

-In the a memo from the ministry of education the ministry highlights some of their major policies to further improve the quality of learning in the country.
-In conjunction with higher institutions, the ministry of education is aiming to attain good learning outcomes relevant to the actual needs in every field.
+In a memo from the Ministry of Education, the ministry highlights some of their major policies to further improve the quality of learning in the country.
+In conjunction with higher institutions, the Ministry of Education is aiming to attain good learning outcomes relevant to the actual needs in every field.
 Its actions will be focused on:

-– Tailoring the Norwegian education to the council of Europe main goals concerning higher education
+– Tailoring the Norwegian education to the council of Europe’s main goals concerning higher education

 – Action-oriented education for sustainable development

 4- Ban on full day veils in universities in Norway